PharmD Curriculum

 Electives

 Elective rotations vary from year to year.
-A complete list of available electives will be provided prior to your P4 year.
+A complete list of available electives will be provided prior to the P4 year.

 - Corpus Christi